-The Municipal Act, 2001 (the Act) provides that the Town may establish a Council Code of Conduct (the "Code") which outlines ethical standards of behaviour for Members of Council.
-The Act also provides that a municipality may appoint an Integrity Commissioner who, among other duties, may investigate potential breaches of the Code and recommend penalties to Council where he or she has found the Member of Council to have contravened the Code.
+The Municipal Act, 2001 (the Act) provides that the Town may establish a Council Code of Conduct (the "Code") which outlines ethical standards of behaviour for Members of Council and Local Boards.
 On October 5, 2015, Robert J. Swayze was appointed as the Integrity Commissioner for the Town of Newmarket.
+The Integrity Commissioner may investigate potential breaches of the Code and recommend penalties to Council where he or she has found the Member to have contravened the Code.

-The Town of Newmarket adopted By-law 2016-10 as a new Code of Conduct for Members of Council on February 29, 2016.
+The Town of Newmarket adopted By-law 2019-08 as a Code of Conduct for Members on February 11, 2019.
 The Code sets out and identifies the Town's expectations for its Members and establishes rules for appropriate conduct.
-The Code addresses Council Member conduct relative to access to information and confidentiality, staff relations, gifts, political activity, participation in community groups and organizations, and use of social media among others.
+The Code addresses Member conduct relative to access to information and confidentiality, staff relations, gifts, political activity, participation in community groups and organizations, and use of social media among others.

 On conclusion of a complaint investigation the Integrity Commissioner will issue a report to Council on their findings, which will contain any recommended sanctions if applicable.
 At a public meeting Council will, where the Integrity Commissioner has determined there was a violation of the Code: